hardwario/website/content/case-studies/hb-reavis.en.md

 product: COOPER
 featured: false
 full: true
-testimonial_text: Partial custom delivery of multi-sensors from HARDWARIO has fitted in our eco-system in HB REAVIS as a reliable data source built on a low power wireless infrastructure.
+testimonial_text: Partial custom delivery of multi-sensors from HARDWARIO has fitted our eco-system in HB REAVIS as a reliable data source built on a low power wireless infrastructure.
 We rely on it in monitoring, evaluating and optimizing the quality of the indoor ambient.
-We are looking forward to further iterations!
+We are looking forward to future iterations!
 testimonial_author: HB REAVIS
 testimonial_company:
 testimonial_image: hbreavis.png